 Chaired by Women for Women International

-Harnessing the Power of Data for Financial Resilience
+Harnessing the Power of PAYGO Data for Financial Resilience

 Chaired by DAI

 Digital technology is undoubtedly one of the strongest tools to foster financial inclusion for unbanked populations, but can easily fall apart if the financial ecosystem is uncooperative.
 The session will explore how data generated through a PAYGO intervention can be instrumental to engage the financial sector and other market players to go rural.
-We will discover how data can be used to scale up offerings for credit and others services for rural communities.
-With generous time allocated for discussion, participants will work together with their peers to identify future challenges in paving the path to enhance community resilience through use of data.
+We will discover how data can be used to scale up offerings for insurance, credit and others services for rural communities.
+With generous time allocated for discussion, participants will engage the panelists on this case study and uncover opportunities and risks of opening up data from various sectors to build resilience.